 Executives and board members do not want to see your sprint backlog.
 They want a single view that answers three questions: where is the product going, are we on track, and what are the risks.
 The templates below are designed for that audience: clean layouts, strategic framing, and enough detail to be useful without drowning the room in implementation specifics.

-These nine templates cover the most common executive communication scenarios: investor updates, board reviews, quarterly business reviews, stakeholder alignment, and portfolio-level planning.
+These thirteen templates cover the most common executive communication scenarios: investor updates, board reviews, quarterly business reviews, stakeholder alignment, and portfolio-level planning.
 Most are PowerPoint files that open in Google Slides, Keynote, or LibreOffice Impress.
 Two are Google Sheets for teams that prefer spreadsheet formats.

 Strategic Vision and Direction